Skip to content

 Translations can be imported to the application by using the message files within the Self Styling Application.
 Add property files to the template set in your git repository to make use of the customized translations.
 Refer to the default messages to further customize messages.
 These messages are used by the default templates.

-- messages.properties
+- messages-engine.properties

-- messages_locale.properties
+- messages-engine_locale.properties

 For example:

-- messages.properties
+- messages-engine.properties

-- messages_nl.properties
+- messages-engine_nl.properties

-- messages_de.properties
+- messages-engine_de.properties

 Imported messages will overwrite existing translations.
 Only the message files for the supported locales will be imported.
 These locales can be configured via the admin console: System → General → Supported Locales.
 The file messages.properties must be present.
-This file contains the default translations that are used when a specific translation is missing for a language.
+This file contains the default translations used when a specific translation is missing for a language.

 Translation files